Adrift in Manhattan: Critical reception

 Reviews of Adrift in Manhattan from critics were mixed, holding an aggregate of 44% on Rotten Tomatoes as of August 2014.
 Julia Wallace, critic for The Village Voice, wrote "that you can't build a movie around lingering, soulful shots of the No. 1 train zooming up and down the West Side."
-Lou Lumenick of the New York Post gave the film two stars out of four, writing that, despite the well-done acting and directing, it was "dramatically tepid."
 Variety writer Dennis Harvey said, "Mild thesp marquee value and the glut of similar, often bolder exercises in recent memory make this a so-so theatrical prospect, though it should do OK in cable and DVD arenas."
 Like Lumenick, he also praised the acting but wrote that the film didn't "go anywhere definite or distinctive enough to leave a lasting impression."
 In an article for The New York Times, Jeannette Catsoulis called it "an all-too-familiar wallow in urban woe and artfully photographed isolation" and concluded, "If there are eight million stories in the Naked City, some of them must be better than this."
 Scott Weinberg of Moviefone wrote, "While not exactly what you'd call a bad movie, Adrift in Manhattan is simply too predictable, familiar and obvious to warrant much in the way of attention or enthusiasm."
 An Indiewire writer named it "a pile of loose threads and anyone desiring dramatic finality will leave disappointed."